rescript-lang/bucklescript.github.io/docs/difference-from-native-ocaml.md

 Not supported yet.

+## Str Module

+[Not supported](https://github.com/BuckleScript/bucklescript/issues/879) as it is implemented in C, which is not portable to BuckleScript.
+Use the [`Js.String`](/bucklescript/api/Js.String.html) module instead which has bindings to the JavaScript [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) class.

 ## Sys.argv, Sys.max_array_length, Sys.max_string_length

 Command line arguments are always empty.
 This might be fixed in the future. `Sys.max_array_length` and `Sys.max_string_length` will be the same as `max_int`, but it might be respected.